Solar System Diorama Printable

 Venus

-Known as Earth’s “sister planet” due to its similar size, Venus is covered in thick clouds and has a runaway greenhouse effect, making it the hottest planet in our solar system.
+Due to its similar size, Venus is known as Earth’s “sister planet.”
+It is covered in thick clouds and has a runaway greenhouse effect, making it the hottest planet in our solar system.

 Earth

-Our home planet, Earth, is a vibrant and diverse world with a unique atmosphere that supports a wide range of life forms, including humans.
+Our home planet, Earth, is vibrant and diverse, with a unique atmosphere that supports a wide range of life forms, including humans.

 Mars